evshiron/SeedLESSCompiler/README.md

 And it's confirmed that this project won't compile with MSVC.
 If you are going to build it on Windows, try using MinGW 64 with GCC version > 4.9.0.
 It's confirmed to build with GCC 5.2.0.

+## Disclaimer

+This project is mainly developed in MacOSX and Linux, and it's Windows port is built by MinGW64.
+However, the `Calculator` seems to be broken in Windows and crashes at `msvcrt.dll`.

 ## How It Works

 The LESS Compiler is designed to have several stages before the final CSS is generated.